 I also recommend bringing a knee brace for hiking, especially if you’re backpacking.
 The ascent and descent are brutal for your knees.
 If you’ve ever struggled with a hiker’s knee, don’t go without!

-You should also make sure you have a good backpack for day hiking that sits comfortably on your hips and that has room for a water bladder.
-Trust me, you want one for this hike so you can zip water regularly.
+Trust me, you want one for this hike so you can zip water regularly without stopping.
 You can get good water bladders on Amazon for a decent price.
 Here is a good option.

-Even though the weather forecast says warm and sunny, make sure to bring along a windbreaker and long pants (I recommend hiking pants with removable legs so that you save weight and can adjust to the weather.)
+Even though the weather forecast says warm and sunny, make sure to bring along a windbreaker and leggings for hiking or other long pants (I recommend hiking pants with removable legs so that you save weight and can adjust to the weather.)

 Things to bring: